 DDEC is an advanced-technology electronic fuel injection and control system for Detroit Diesel engines.
-As an integral part of the engine, the DDEC system provides number а performance features and driver benefits: including improved fuel economy and performance, reduced cold smoke and reduced maintenance and repair costs. advantages are obtained by optimizing control of the critical engine functions which affect fuel economy, engine reliability and the performance of the injectors.
+As an integral part of the engine, the provides DDEC system a number of performance features and driver benefits including improved fuel economy and performance, reduced cold smoke and reduced maintenance and repair costs.
+These advantages are obtained by optimizing control of the critical engine functions which affect fuel economy, engine reliability and the performance of the injectors.